 Maintaining a personal budget and having a good financial plan associated with your income is a good 1st step in preparing yourself to get mortgage loan financing.
 Whether you are buying a home or refinancing, consumer debts matter.
 It can make or break your situation.
-Here are some things you might want to give some consideration to when it comes time to refinancing, enhancing, or securing a mortgage to purchase a property.
+Here are some things you might want to give some consideration to when it comes time to refinance, enhance, or secure a mortgage to purchase a property.

-So, what this means for you is that your credit cards want to be managed in such a way where you use them and pay them off in full each month.
+So, what this means for you is that your credit cards want to be managed in such a way that you use them and pay them off in full each month.
 Whenever possible this means if you have multiple credit cards out, there with multiple payments consolidating them into one or two credit cards and keeping the other ones open with very little or no activity.
 This can help increase your credit score if you’re not maxing out any credit card.
-A good rule of thumb is to keep the credit card balances at 25% of the total allowable limit this will help maintain a high credit score and show low debt-to-income ratio.
-However, it’s the payments on the credit cards that can also come back to be problematic in the future as it relates to your payment to income ratio.
-Your payment to income ratio also dubbed as a debt-to-income ratio.
-Debt-to-income is the amount of expenses you have expressed as a percentage into your monthly income.
+A good rule of thumb is to keep the credit card balances at 25% of the total allowable limit this will help maintain a high credit score and show a low debt-to-income ratio.
+However, it’s the payments on the credit cards that can also come back to be problematic in the future as it relates to your payment-to-income ratio.
+Your payment-to-income ratio is also dubbed a debt-to-income ratio.
+Debt-to-income is the number of expenses you have expressed as a percentage of your monthly income.
 For example, if you have $300 a month of credit card payments this translates to on average about $50,000 in spending power.
 It’s the difference between a $500,000 house and a house for $550,000.
 Therefore, it’s good to keep the credit cards at the 25% allowable limit and keep low balances which translates to low payments on those credit cards.
 By maintaining discipline over your credit cards, you’ll allow yourself to have a higher debt-to-income ratio allowance which improves your borrowing power whether purchasing or refinancing a home as well as maintaining a high credit score.

 How do you know which debt to pay off first?
-Here’s how that works, you want to cherry pick the obligations that have the highest payments with the lowest possible balance.
-This way it requires as little cash as possible to get a big bang from your buck in terms of spending power and or debt to income ratio allowance.
+Here’s how that works, you want to cherry-pick the obligations that have the highest payments with the lowest possible balance.
+This way it requires as little cash as possible to get a big bang for your buck in terms of spending power and or debt-to-income ratio allowance.
 Not sure where to begin?
 Work with a local lender who understands the housing market.
-Someone who understands credit in personal finance, and they can help walk you through the debts that you have on your credit report so you can improve your borrowing power and your credit score at the same time.
+Someone who understands credit in personal finance, and can help walk you through the debts that you have on your credit report so you can improve your borrowing power and your credit score at the same time.
 Getting you the lowest possible interest rate on the most affordable loan for you and your family.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!